Subnet

 Understand Trade-offs: Subnets enable customization but add complexity.

-Validator Participation: Ensure sufficient validators backing subnet.
+Validator Participation: Ensure sufficient validators are backing the subnet.

 Bridge Security: Audit bridges between subnets.